boobo94/boobo94.github.io/_posts/2021/01/2021-01-22-update-jenkins.md

 layout: post
 title: The easiest way to update Jenkins
 categories: devops
-summary: I’ll show you the easiest way to update Jenkins
+summary: I’ll show you the easiest way to update Jenkins.
+Not all of us are Devops daily, but sometimes we face this situation so show the next two commands and have fun.
 tags:
 - devops
 - jenkins